Jyoti-Sharma-DS/ADALINE-A-Perceptron-variant-implementation-in-Spark/README.md

-# Final Term Project: MET CS 777 - Big Data Analytics
+# Big Data Analytics

-This repository contains the final term project for course CS 777.
+This project contains implementation of Adaptive Linear Neuron from scratch in spark.

 ## Describe here your project